kubeshop/botkube-docs/docs/configuration/source/kubernetes.md

 ### Recommendations

 You can configure recommendations related to Kubernetes resources.
+Recommendations respect [namespaces](#namespaces) constraint regex patterns.

 Currently, Kubernetes source plugin can send recommendation about 2 resources: `Pods` and `Ingresses`.

-Recommendations respect other constraints, so you can configure recommendations for all resources or only for a subset of resources with eg. [namespaces](#namespaces) or [resource name](#resource-name).

 **Example**